GreedYLearner1146/FFA-Net-Keras/README.md

 # Brief Instructions

 - Load the hazy and clear image datasets of your choice.
-- Run FFA-Net.py (containing the main architectures of the FFA-Net)
+- Run FFA-Net.py (containing the main architectures of the FFA-Net).
+- Run Learning_Config.py (containing the cosine learning schedule and the Adam SGD, with the parameters adjusted to stick to the paper's config as close as possible).